astraio/api-docs/README.md

 #### v0.1

+* 2014-08-04 - Update header and link to control panel
 * 2014-08-04 - Clarify HMAC code and add ProtocolErr type
 * 2014-08-01 - Note CDN for public streams only
 * 2014-08-01 - Clarify period in bucket/object names